 Topics and Important Notice for Registration

-The College organizes Bi-weekly Assemblies regularly to enrich students’ knowledge on University life, social issues, arts and culture through a series of talks.
-The College also organizes numbers of public lecture by inviting people from all walks of life to speak and share on different topics, aiming to enrich students’ knowledge of Chinese culture and various topics, and broaden their horizons.
+The College organizes Bi-weekly Assemblies regularly to enrich students’ knowledge on university life, social issues, arts and culture through a series of talks.
+The College also organizes numbers of public lecture by inviting people from all walks of life to speak and share on different topics, aiming to enrich students’ knowledge of Chinese cultures and various topics, and broaden their horizons.

 Dates and topics of the Bi-weekly Assemblies and public lectures & workshop of this term are as follows: